Inflectra/spira-documentation/docs/Spira_User_Manual/Test Case Management.md

 In this tab, the main pane displays the test sets that contain the current test case.
-Each test set is listed together with its name, release, the date of last execution, the owner, the status, the execution status, and a link to the actual test set details (see [Test Set Details](#test-set-details)).
+Each test set is listed together with its name, release, the date of last execution, the owner, the status, the execution status, and a link to the actual [test set details](#test-set-details).
 In addition, you can choose to display any of the custom properties associated with the test set.

 ![](img/Test_Case_Management_158.png)